 If family visits have been stressful in the past, be thoughtful about managing them in the future.
 Follow these six steps.

-2. Connect one-on-one.
-Invite each family member to do something one-on-one with you, even if it's a ten-minute walk around the block with your mom, or a quick coffee at the local coffee shop with your brother, where you just banter about sports and the weather.
+- Connect one-on-one.
+Invite each family member to do something one-on-one with you, even if it's a 10-minute walk around the block with your mom, or a quick coffee at the local coffee shop with your brother, where you just banter about sports and the weather.

-4. Get Space.
-Take breaks when you need them during visits, which can include everything from leaving the house for a brisk walk, to planning a three day mini-trip with your partner within a ten-day visit to your parents.
+- Get space.
+Take breaks when you need them during visits, which can include everything from leaving the house for a brisk walk to planning a 3-day mini-trip with your partner within a 10-day visit to your parents.
 If visiting family has been extremely difficult for you or your partner, spring for a hotel and rental car.
 This can make the difference between a good-enough visit and a disaster, so these are dollars well spent.
-Your parents may be insulted you're not staying in the guest room, but they'll get over it in subsequent visits, if you use your creativity to provide a tactful explanation.
+Your parents may be insulted you're not staying in the guest room, but they'll get over it in subsequent visits if you use your creativity to provide a tactful explanation.

-6. Set reasonable goals: Survival is a perfectly reasonable goal for a family visit, if you come from a family where intensity and reactivity runs high.
+- Set reasonable goals: Survival is a perfectly reasonable goal for a family visit if you come from a family where intensity and reactivity run high.
 Observing your family is another worthwhile goal.
 Getting through a visit without participating in any fights is another.
 If you feel up to the challenge, set the bar higher and experiment with new behaviors, such as refraining from advice-giving, asking your dad to take a walk with you, eliciting family stories, sharing a personal problem, or trying the 5:1 ratio of positive to negative comments with your Mom.